mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ## Terraform and Azure

-To use Azure with Terraform we need to add Azure to the providers block in the main.tf file.
+To use Azure with Terraform I need to add Azure to the providers block in the main.tf file.
 The code needed can be found on the Terraform registry webpage by searching for [Provider Azure](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs).
 Click on USE PROVIDER and copy the azurerm specific block, as shown below.

 ```hcl
 azurerm = {